G-Research/fasttrackml/docs/search_syntax.md

 - run.archived can be either True or False.
 - The duration of run must be greater than 0.
-- The run has to contain a metric named 'TestMetric' and is value of last  must be greater than 2.5.
+- The run has to contain a metric named 'TestMetric' and its last recorded value must be greater than 2.5.
 - The name of run should not end with '4'.

 ```python